dzervoudakes/react-scaffolder/README.md

 # React UI Foundation
-> Yeoman Generator for new React UI templates.
+> Yeoman Generator for new React applications.

 _More info coming soon..._